Curriculum and Activity Guides

 Which Project Wild Guide(s) is right for you?

-There are several types of activity guides in the Project Wild suite, and here are the four that Maine Dept of Inland Fisheries and Wildlife currently offer trainings on through our partners and volunteer facilitators.
+There are several types of activity guides in the Project Wild suite, and here are the three that Maine Department of Inland Fisheries and Wildlife currently offer trainings on through our partner organizations and volunteer facilitators.

 Project Wild K-12 Curriculum and Activity Guide is a wildlife education program focused on terrestrial wildlife, habitat, and ecological concepts.
 Contains over 100 activities fostering learning about and responsible action towards wildlife and natural resources.